Lake Champlain Bridge (1929–2009): Demolition and replacement

 On November 9, 2009, officials in Vermont and New York announced that the bridge was beyond repair and would have to be demolished.
 Removal of the existing bridge was accomplished by explosive demolition, and was originally scheduled for December 23, 2009.
 On December 22, officials moved the demolition date to December 28 as a result of the formation of ice on Lake Champlain and cold weather in the area; both factors led to delays in installing the necessary explosives for demolition.
 The bridge was demolished at 10:03 am on December 28, 2009.

 The bridge was replaced by a new structure, a Modified Network Tied Arch concept design.
-Flatiron Constructors of Longmont, Colorado, the U.S. subsidiary of German firm Hochtief AG, won the contract for the new bridge, and groundbreaking took place on June 11, 2010.
+Flatiron Constructors of Longmont, Colorado, the U.S. subsidiary of German firm Hochtief, won the contract for the new bridge, and groundbreaking took place on June 11, 2010.
 The replacement bridge opened to traffic on November 7, 2011.